belle2/basf2/mva/doc/index-01-mva.rst

     :nogroupsections:

-Inference / Howto apply a trained mva method onto data
+Inference / How to apply a trained mva method onto data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on your use-case there are different possibilities.